 Some departments have capped courses, which means that places will be limited.
 On the LSE for You course choice system these courses are labelled as ‘capped’.
 These courses are offered on a first come first served basis and as soon as the number of students registered reaches the capped number, the status of these courses will change to “full” and no one else will be able to select them.

-Students can change their courses within the first two weeks of Michaelmas term, and as such capped courses may become available at this point.
+Students can change their courses with relative ease in the first week of Michaelmas Term.
+Requests for late course changes may be approved until the end of the third week of the Term.
+As such, capped courses may become available during this period.
 They are again offered on a first come first served basis within LSE for You.
 During this time you can also audit lectures from different courses.

 Courses at LSE are either a Full Unit (1.0), or Half Unit (0.5).
 Full unit courses run across the whole year, whereas half unit courses will typically take place in one term only, either Michaelmas Term (MT) or Lent Term (LT).

 As a General Course student, you must select four units’ worth of courses, or the equivalent in half units.
 You should take no more than four half units, combined with two full units, and these should ideally be balanced between the two terms.

 The course guide will show how many units the course is and when it runs, as well as how it is assessed.